 |

-Keep walking and turn left off the rue Soufflot and you will eventually run into the Pantheon.
+For those still on Blvd St Michel just keep walking and turn left off the rue Soufflot and you will eventually run into the Pantheon.
 If you don't see

 it, you need major eye surgery--- this thing looks like it was designed to resist a nuclear attack, but with the